stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 The type `arena_t<T>` and the function @ref stan::math::to_arena takes an object and places it on Stan's arena allocator.

-Remember from [Thinking About Automatic Differentiation in Fun New Ways](https://blog.mc-stan.org/2020/11/23/thinking-about-automatic-differentiation-in-fun-new-ways/) reverse mode automatic differentiation comes down to.
+As discussed in [Thinking About Automatic Differentiation in Fun New Ways](https://blog.mc-stan.org/2020/11/23/thinking-about-automatic-differentiation-in-fun-new-ways/) reverse mode automatic differentiation comes down to.

-1. Calculating a function z = f(x, y)‘s output (forward pass)
+1. Calculating a function `z = f(x, y)`‘s output (forward pass)
 2. Storing the input and output into a memory arena
 3. Adding a callback to a callback stack that calculates the adjoint of the function

-This process allows us to call @ref stan::math::grad , call each of the callbacks in the callback stack and accumulates the gradients through all the outputs and inputs. (reverse pass)
+This process allows us to call @ref stan::math::grad , call each of the callbacks in the callback stack, and accumulate the gradients starting from the final outputs back to the inputs. (reverse pass)

-Reverse mode autodiff in Math requires a huge number of temporaries and intermediates to be computed and saved for the reverse pass.
+Reverse mode autodiff in Stan Math requires a huge number of temporaries and intermediates to be computed and saved for the reverse pass.
 There are so many allocations that the overhead of `malloc()` becomes noticeable.
 To avoid this, Math provides its own memory arena.
 The assumptions of the Math arena are:

 1. Objects allocated in the arena are [TriviallyCopyable](https://en.cppreference.com/w/cpp/named_req/TriviallyCopyable) and [TriviallyDestructable](https://en.cppreference.com/w/cpp/language/destructor#Trivial_destructor).
-These objects do not need their destructors called (although there are ways to destruct something allocated in the arena, it just isn't automatic).
+These objects do not need their destructors called.
+Although there are ways to destruct something allocated in the arena, it is not automatic.
-2. All objects allocated on the arena have the same lifetime (that is the lifetime of the stack - until @ref stan::math::recover_memory is called).
+2. All objects allocated on the arena have the same lifetime.
+3. Memory allocated from the arena is available and valid until @ref stan::math::recover_memory is called.

 The arena memory pattern fits nicely into automatic differentiation for MCMC as we will most commonly be calling gradients with data of the same size over